Online Courses

 Courses by Provider

-Currently there are 42 States and the District of Columbia (DC) that require continuing professional competency (CPC) for licensed Professional Engineers.
+Currently there are forty-two (42) States and the District of Columbia (DC) that require continuing professional competency (CPC) for licensed Professional Engineers, as well as forty-five (45) States and DC that require CPC for licensed Professional Surveyors.
 If you are licensed in any one of these States or DC, then you need to satisfy the continuing education PDH or CEU requirements mandated by your Licensing Board.
 For specific information regarding your PDH requirements, click on your state of licensure listed on the right side of this page.

 The following is a statistical summary of the general or common requirements among these states: